 Even the most open-minded people aren't immune to unconscious bias.

-Is the assessment approved?
+Is the ADHD assessment NHS approved?

 Perhaps in the history of mental health there was no other mental health diagnosis to be challenged as much as ADHD.
 In the future, the person with an established diagnosis is likely to change address, specialist, their GP or country of residence.
 Therefore, the diagnosis report needs to be comprehensive as this helps during your journey in life, the clinician taking over your care, or other institutions requesting a proof of diagnosis.